mbwatson/vectorField/README.md

 There are many additions that would make this more useful as an instructional tool, which will be added as the time becomes available.
 A few of the most pressing issues are below.

+* Redrawing the vectors every frame is to much unnecessary work, so layer two Canvas elements:
+  * (1) background plane consisting of vectors, axes, and grid and
+  * (2) the particle system.

 * Change viewport
   * Grab and translate the plane to investigate other portions of the vector field.
   * Zoom in and out